|Birth: ||Sep., 1848|

 "Fannie's" first published poem, The Deserted Road, written when just 12 years old, likely in Princeton, found in newspapers.

 "This poem is of much more than ordinary merit, and whosoever reads it will be glad to know that we are promised others by the same author, whose first publication this is.
-We are not in the habit of indiscriminate commendatio or extravagant wulogy: and in praising these lines mean quite as much as we say.
+We are not in the habit of indiscriminate commendation or extravagant eulogy: and in praising these lines mean quite as much as we say.
 The young lady (very dear to us) who sends us this poem, says of the writer,

 She learned responsibility early following death of 16 y/o brother, George Godwin, 24 June 1862, musically talented 38 y/o mother, 23 October 1862, when just 14, penning two poems while again living in Little Rock for a couple years, The Past and Future, published in the Arkansas State Gazette, 22 November 1862.

 January 1863, Solon retained services of Ralph Leland GOODRICH (1836NY- 1897AR) to instruct his daughters in arithmetic, with intentions of sending them to the school in Tulip which he and law partner Elbert English had earlier helped get created, but in March, fearing the Fed's would attack Little Rock, moved them back to Princeton.
-Goodrich's diary has his vented feelings towards the two girls.
+Goodrich's griffingweb.com/january_1863 diary has his vented feelings towards the two girls.
 Its unknown if the girls attended school in Tulip, but doubtful after father left for Texas in September 1863, for they are frequently mentioned in Mrs O C Gray's published diary at Princeton.

-Little Rock was easly captured by the Fed's September 10, 1863, but they were safe in Princeton, he under care of diary keeper, Virginia LaFayette (Davis) GRAY (Mrs O C GRAY) March 1863 -- when her ill father heared Fed's were headed towards Princeton, he provided for their future care and education, then left from his sick bed for Texas evening of September 13, 1863 where on New Year's Day of 1864 died leaving orphaned, Fanny 15, younger sister Mary 13, and her 28 y/o half-brother, Major Harold BORLAND (1835NC-1921AR) held a Federal prisoner in Boston's Fort Warren.
+Little Rock was easily captured by the Fed's September 10, 1863, but they were safe in Princeton, he under care of diary keeper, Virginia LaFayette (Davis) GRAY (Mrs O C GRAY) March 1863 -- when her ill father heard Fed's were headed towards Princeton, he provided for their future care and education, then left from his sick bed for Texas evening of September 13, 1863 where on New Year's Day of 1864 died leaving orphaned, Fanny 15, younger sister Mary 13, and her 28 y/o half-brother, Major Harold BORLAND (1835NC-1921AR) held a Federal prisoner in Boston's Fort Warren.

-Solon, as afore stated, provided for their care and education, entrusting funds of five thousand and forty-five dollars, two of his seven slaves, Pasty & Ann, plus household furniture with widow, Mrs Martha Augustina (Gee) HOLMES (1816VA-1901AR), whose husband, William T M HOLMES, a former state legislature, served as commander Company A of brigade Solon orginized, killed 1862 in battle, owner of house Solon occupied for his daughters.
+Solon, as afore stated, provided for their care and education, entrusting funds of five thousand and forty-five dollars, two of his seven slaves, Pasty & Ann, plus household furniture with widow, Mrs Martha Augustina (Gee) HOLMES (1816VA-1901AR), whose husband, William T M HOLMES, a former state legislature, served as commander Company A of brigade Solon oraginized, killed 1862 in battle, owner of house Solon occupied for his daughters.
 Martha's daughters, Lou 23 y/o (6 September 1865, married Colonel Henry Gaston BUNN (1838NC-1908AR), later Arkansas' Supreme Court Chief Justice (1893-1904), but died July 1866) and Roberta ("Berta") 17, were close friends, as was 29 y/o Virginia GRAY.

 Half-brother.
 Major Harold BORLAND, exchanged 1 October 1864 from Federal prison, is noted in Virginia Davis GRAY's, 1863-1865 diary, published by Dr. Carl H MONEYHON in Arkansas Historical Quarterly of 1983, to wit: